 - Emergency lighting

-North Carolina (NC) – Charlotte, Greensboro, Greenville, Hickory, Raleigh, Durham
+North Carolina (NC): Charlotte, Greensboro, Greenville, Hickory, Raleigh, and Durham

-South Carolina (SC) – Charleston, Columbia, Greenville, Spartanburg
+South Carolina (SC): Charleston, Columbia, Greenville, and Spartanburg